Marija-Kov/React/01-simple-website/readme.md

+### NOTE:
+At the point where I tried to move the components in separate .js files, I ran into an issue when trying to import the said components to index.js ('require not defined...in babel.min.js') which made me believe that I've reached the limits of the CDN setup.
+Upon realizing that trying to solve this problem at this point would only serve to maximize my frustration and distract me from the purpose of doing the actual React course, I decided to restart the app with create-react-app in the simple-website subdirectory.

+...

 An easy setup for React project is done by copy-pasting these in the head of our html:

  <script crossorigin src="https://unpkg.com/react@18/umd/react.development.js"></script>